Alexdev68/sorting_algorithms/README.md

 4. Shell sort - Knuth Sequence
 Write a function that sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequence

+5. Cocktail shaker sort
+Write a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm